 We aspire to create a homestead that works in harmony with nature to provide the majority of our family’s food while also generating enough income to make a decent living.
 We’re still learning and experimenting, guided by four main principles.

-We plan to focus on breeds of livestock that are threatened with extinction.
+We focus on breeds of livestock that are threatened with extinction.
 Although these are hardy animals who make delicious products, they've fallen out of favor over time because they're generalists instead of specialists.
 For example, their meat may be tasty but there may not be much of it, their milk may be incredibly creamy but half the quantity of the more prominent breeds, or they take too long to grow.

 As farmers struggle to make a living, there is strong financial incentive to raise heavy meat breeds and strong milk producers.
 Many unavoidable expenses are per-animal, like identification and mandatory annual testing, and it can be difficult to cover those expenses - much less make a profit - with a low yield of meat or milk.

 So why bother with these rare breeds?
 Because they're well-rounded, dependable animals who thrive in regenerative systems and contribute to the biodiversity of the planet.
 Their varied attributes allow farmers to choose breeds that are perfect for their individual operations.
 Smaller animals can still be pastured on small farms, most are hardy enough to live outdoors year-round, they can thrive on local forage, and they can generally give birth without assistance.
 Why?
 These things have not been bred out of them in an effort to produce more meat, more milk, faster growth.
 They simply do what they've always done, and they do it really well.

 Low Carbon Footprint